ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 ## Data Binding

-Wrapping `CKEditor` React component in another component allows to create two-way binding between editor's data and content of the external elements.
+Wrapping the CKEditor 4 React component in another component allows to create a two-way binding between the editor's data and the content of the external elements.
 This way updating the editor will update the elements and vice versa:

 ```jsx
 import React, { Component } from 'react';